A Brief History

 5. Discovery, 1610-1611.

 Henry Hudson and his crew were attempting to locate the elusive Northwest passage around Canada to the Pacific Ocean when they were iced in over the winter and nearly starved.
 The following June Hudson was still eager to continue exploring, but his weary crew would have no more of exploring and demanded to sail home.
 When Hudson refused, the crew jettisoned the captain and his few loyal followers and left for home.
-The fate of Hudson and the others in the small boat is unknown, virtually certain not to be a happy ending.
+The fate of Hudson and the others in the small boat they had been cast adrift in is unknown, virtually certain not to be a happy ending.
 Mutinous crews were a pall that hung over captains on dangerous and long voyages to uncharted waters and strange lands.
 Many captains had their hands full trying to keep their crews in line.
 Only 8 of the 13 mutineers made it back to England alive, and none were ever punished for the mutiny.
 Survivors cleverly blamed the mutiny on those that had died.
 Discovery was only 38 feet long at the main deck and displaced 20 tons!

 4. USS Nautilus under the North Pole, 1958.